numpy/numpy/doc/source/dev/development_workflow.rst

 More information is available `on the pre-commit website <pre_commit>`_.
 Do not commit the changes of ``pre-comit run --all-files`` as that will likely generate a diff much larger than your code.

+If a commit is done that includes formatting changes only, its hash should be added to ``.git-blame-ignore-revs`` so that it does not appear in the blame.
+More information is available as comments in that file.
+Note that care should be taken that formatting commits are not squashed with regular development commits.

 ..
 Section links (not displayed)
 .. _black: https://black.readthedocs.io/en/stable/